-Here, the first two rules produce one of the strings X, XABC, XABCABCABC, XABCABCABC, and so on.
+Here, the first two rules produce one of the strings X, XABC, XABCABC, XABCABC, and so on.
 The next three rules allow A's to move to the left and C's to move to the right, producing a string of the form $XA^nB^nC^n$, for some $n \in \mathbb{N}$.
 The rule $XA \longrightarrow aX$ allows the X to move through the A's from left to right, converting A's to a's as it goes.
-After converting the A's, the X can be transformed into a Y. The Y will then move through the B's, converting them to b's.
-Then, the Y is transformed into a Z, which is responsible for converting C's to c's.
-Finally, an application of the rule $Z \longrightarrow \varepsilon$ removes the Z, leaving the string $a^nb^nc^n$.
+After converting the A's, the X can be transformed into a Y. The Y will then move through the B's, converting them to B's.
+Then, the A's transformed into a A, which is responsible for converting A's to A's.
+Finally, an application of the rule A's removes the A's, leaving the string A's A's.